June 18, 2012

-Specific to your Vitality Status, if you are Bronze, Silver, Gold or Platinum, you will keep your Vitality Status for the remainder of the Plan Year in which your Vitality Status is earned.
-You will also keep your Vitality Status for the next Plan Year immediately following.
+Specific to your Vitality Status, if you are Bronze, Silver, Gold or Platinum, you will keep your Vitality Status for the remainder of the plan year in which your Vitality Status is earned.
+You will also keep your Vitality Status for the next plan year immediately following.
 But, to continue receiving the benefits of your Vitality Status, you need to re-qualify every year.
-If you are uncertain when your Plan Year renews, check with your Humana Resources Department or Benefits Administrator.
+If you are uncertain when your plan year renews, check with your human resources department or benefits administrator.

 Even if you have in-range results, you can elect to take another Vitality Check.
 Note that a new Vitality Check may trigger new goals for you to complete.

 Humana is leading the way with fresh ideas about lifelong well-being.More about our innovations

 Work with us to deliver innovative health and well-being servicesContact Humana Innovation

 Lowering your blood pressure can reduce your risk for a heart attack, stroke, and kidney disease.Read about blood pressure checks